mikeal/ZDAG/README.md

 The first section is all the links (cids) and is ended by a null byte.

-The second section is all the values.
+The second section is all the *values* (map keys, string values, byte values).
 The length of this section is the first varint, so there is no closing delimiter.

 The third section is the actual value type structure, which will reference cids and string/byte values from the prior sections.
 Other types are written